Amazon Elastic Container Service

 Deploying to Amazon ECS

-Amazon Elastic Kubernetes Service (Amazon EKS) makes it possible to deploy, manage, and scale containerized applications using Kubernetes on AWS.
+I used Amazon Elastic Kubernetes Service (Amazon EKS) to deploy, manage, and scale containerized applications using Kubernetes on AWS.

 https://logz.io/blog/aws-eks-vs-ecs-vs-fargate-understand-differences/

-Notice that Amazon also offer Amazon Elastic Container Service (Amazon ECS) and Amazon Fargate.
+Amazon also offers Amazon Elastic Container Service (Amazon ECS) and Amazon Fargate.

 Since Amazon EKS is based on the open-source tool Kubernetes, all applications managed by Amazon EKS are fully compatible with applications managed by any standard Kubernetes environment.